Lifestyle Spending Account

 - Gardening Tools

-- excludes riding lawn mowers, tractors & machinery
+- excludes riding lawn mowers, tractors and other electric or gas-powered tools & machinery

 - Home Air Purifier/Humidifier/Water Filter